A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended versions of Quinn's TQFT

 and the following, which is homeomorphic to their composite,

 Applying Lemma \ref{techfib3}, we have a natural isomorphism of profunctors,

-It can be proved that these natural isomorphisms satisfy appropriate relations when we consider four different $\Bc$-decorations of $\Sigma.$ In particular, this shows that the profunctor associated to a change of $\Bc$-decoration is always invertible up to 2-isomorphism, i.e. is an adjoint equivalence.
+It can be proved that these natural isomorphisms satisfy appropriate relations when we consider four different $\Bc$-decorations of $\Sigma.$ In particular, the profunctor associated to a change of $\Bc$-decoration is always invertible up to 2-isomorphism, i.e. is an adjoint equivalence.